Nardus/isg_composition/README.md

 # Prediction of interferon stimulated and repressed genes using sequence composition

-Code for the machine learning component of Shaw, Rhin, Mollentze, *et al.* (2021) "The ‘antiviral state’ has shaped the CpG composition of the vertebrate interferome".
+Code for the machine learning component of Shaw, Rihn, Mollentze, *et al.* (2021) "The ‘antiviral state’ has shaped the CpG composition of the vertebrate interferome".
 Raw data for this publication are available from ___, and will be downloaded automatically by this analysis pipeline.

 The aim of this part of the analysis was to investigate to what extent interferon-stimulated genes, interferon-repressed genes, and remaining genes are compositionally distinct, and to identify the most important compositional features allowing them to be distinguished.